paigedr/grammarly-for-developers/examples/readme.md

    - [Vue Starter App](./demo-vue)

 ### Activation
-This app shows how you can set the [activation property](https://developer.grammarly.com/docs/v2.x/api/editor-sdk/editorconfig#activation) to `focus` or `immediate`.
+This app shows how you can set the Text Editor Plugin's [activation property](https://developer.grammarly.com/docs/v2.x/api/editor-sdk/editorconfig#activation) to `focus` or `immediate`.

    - [Activation Example App](./editor-sdk-activation/)

 ### Autocomplete
 This app shows how you can turn on [autocomplete](https://developer.grammarly.com/docs/autocomplete) for your app.
+(Note: Only available on the [Plus plan](https://developer.grammarly.com/plans).)

    - [Autocomplete Example App](./editor-sdk-autocomplete/)